Collingwood downtown heritage conservation district: History

 The Town of Collingwood By-law 2010-020 details which prosperities in the district are classified as a “Significant Heritage Building”.
-Owners of a “Significant Heritage Building” may be eligible for grants of up to $3000 andmunicipal tax refunds.
+Owners of a “Significant Heritage Building” may be eligible for grants of up to $3000 and municipal tax refunds.

 Heritage district plan update

 In 2002, the firm of Phillip H. Carter Architect and Planner recommended establishing a heritage district in a two-part report, Collingwood Downtown Heritage Conservation District Study and Plan and Collingwood Downtown Heritage Conservation District Inventory of Buildings.
 Following the recommendations of the report, the Town of Collingwood passed Bylaw 02-112 on December 2, 2002, to define the boundary of the district.

 When Bylaw 02-112 was passed, Provincial legislation did not require municipalities to develop a plan for a heritage district nor to adopt a plan (should one be created) under bylaw.
 As a result, there was no reference in Bylaw 02-112 to the objectives, policies, design guidelines, and permit procedures recommended in the report by Carter.
 The bylaw itself provided only a map of the conservation district boundaries.
 The practice of Collingwood council and staff was to apply the recommendations in the report as if they were legally binding when, in fact, they were not.

 The Collingwood downtown heritage conservation district plan was updated in 2008.
 The update was seen as a response to changes within the district since its founding in 2002 and a reaction to the amendment of the Ontario Heritage Act in 2005.

 Section 41.1, introduced in the 2005 amendment, required the adoption by bylaw of a heritage conservation district plan, thereby making the objectives, policies, design guidelines, and permit procedures of a plan an enforceable requirement rather than advisory only.